aws-samples/multitenant-sagemaker/README.md

 •	AWS CLI >= 2.2.25 (Please follow Installing or updating the latest version of the AWS CLI guide to install/upgrade AWS CLI)

-•	AWS CDK command line utility (1.120.0) (Please follow Getting started with the AWS CDK guide to install/upgrade cdk.)
+•	AWS CDK command line utility (2.20.0) (Please follow Getting started with the AWS CDK guide to install/upgrade cdk.)

 •	Python>=3.7

-•	Amazon Sagemaker domain (Please follow Onboard to Amazon SageMaker Domain to create a domain)
+•	Amazon Sagemaker domain (Please follow Onboard to Amazon SageMaker Domain to create a domain; You do not need RStudio.)

 Note: You can deploy this stack in your select AWS account and region.